 Regardless, I do think the price of the filters is fair when compared to the price of buying bottled alkaline ionized water in bulk.

 However, I do think the Essentia brand is better overall quality than what the pH Restore produces.
 If I had to choose between the pH Restore pitcher and a Brita, I would choose the pH Restore pitcher every time.

 The DRAGONN replacement filters come in 1 or 3-packs.
-The current price for a single filter is just under $10, and they don’t seem to be offering much of a price break for the 3-pack.
+The current price for a single filter is good value, and the company doesn’t seem to be offering much of a price break for the 3-pack.

 The thing I like most about this filter is that it does contain activated carbon, which does a great job of removing impurities from your water.

 I’ve seen other alkaline water filter pitchers on the market that simply add minerals to your water to boost the pH without actually filtering the water through activated carbon first.

 Similar to other alkaline water filters, the pH Restore filter contains mineral balls that boost the pH of your water.

 In my opinion, this is a good and bad thing.

 On the other hand, if you own a reverse osmosis water system or have softer water with fewer minerals, the DRAGONN pitcher is better for you.

 Since reverse osmosis water can be devoid of minerals, adding minerals with the pH Restore pitcher isn’t such a bad idea.